 - Shinobi began development as a game about shooting shurikens at enemies from a first-person view.
 The developers planned to include a shuriken-shaped paddle to control the player's aim.
 The concept didn't prove to be that interesting and Sega decided to revamp Shinobi as a side-scrolling action game, with the shuriken-throwing game idea used for the bonus stages instead.

-- Thief started life as an Authurian-legend swashbuckling game with minor emphasis on stealth (with the tentative name Dark Camelot.)
-Once Looking Glass Studios realized just how GOOD they made stealthing (ie, enemies not able to see you in the dark and having to be aware of your footsteps), they made a game specifically tailored for the mechanic, instead.
+- Thief started life as an Arthurian legend swashbuckling game with minor emphasis on stealth with the tentative name Dark Camelot.
+Once Looking Glass Studios realized just how good they made stealthing (ie, enemies not able to see you in the dark and having to be aware of your footsteps), they made a game specifically tailored for the mechanic, instead.

-- The Robin Hood: Prince of Thieves game for the NES by Sculptured Software was initially conceived as an action-RPG titled The Legend of Robin Hood that originally had nothing to do with the movie.
-The game's publisher, Virgin Interactive, forced the developers to make it into a more straightforward action game after tacking on the movie license.
+- The Robin Hood: Prince of Thieves game for the NES by Sculptured Software was initially conceived as an action RPG titled The Legend of Robin Hood which originally had nothing to do with the movie.
+After tacking on the movie license, the game's publisher, Virgin Interactive, forced the developers to make it into a more straightforward action game.

 - Team Fortress 2 began as a realistic, serious FPS that was going to be just like its predecessor, but with more realistic physics.
 Then in 2003, they retooled it into a sci-fi FPS entitled Invasion, which involved a humans vs. aliens plot.
 Finally, in 2006, the game was retooled into the humorous, cartoonish, lighthearted FPS we all know of today.

 - The Dreamstone was initially conceived as Darker and Edgier storybook with more action and mystical concepts.
-While some of these concepts make it into the finalized TV series (especially the pilot episode), the setup was reinvented into a more light-hearted Road Runner vs. Coyote style cartoon.
+While some of these concepts make it into the final TV series (the pilot episode, especially), the setup was reinvented into a more light-hearted Road Runner vs. Coyote style cartoon.